Python Walkthrough: Simple analysis using the Draw command, part 2 (10 minutes)

 (“y:x”) to decide which axes to use.

-It’s easy to fall into the trap of thinking that each (x,y) point on a scatterplot represents a pair of values in your n-tuple.
+It’s easy to fall into the trap of thinking that each (x,y) point on a scatterplot represents two values in your n-tuple.
 The scatterplot is a grid; each square in the grid is randomly populated with a density of dots proportional to the number of values in that square.

 Try making scatterplots of different pairs of variables.
 Do you see any correlations?